Alluxio/alluxio/docs/en/advanced/Security.md

 2. write (w)
 3. execute (x)

-For files, the r permission is required to read the file, and the w permission is required to write the file.
-For directories, the r permission is required to list the contents of the directory, the w permission is required to create, rename or delete files or directories under it, and the x permission is required to access a child of the directory.
+For files:
+- Read permissions are required to read files
+- Write permission are required to write files

+For directories:
+- Read permissions are required to list its contents
+- Write permissions are required to create, rename, or delete files or directories under it
+- Execute permissions are required to access a child of the directory

-For example, the output of the shell command `ls` when authorization is enabled is:
+The output of the `ls` shell command when authorization is enabled is:

 ```bash
 $ ./bin/alluxio fs ls /